jchook/gan-llm/sources/hn/README.md

 common problems with training a detection AI more apparent, so a 50/50 split tends to be a good target.

+Ideally the process will use a variety of LLMs to generate the machine-generated examples, including cutting-edge commercial models like ChatGPT 4o, Claude, and Grok.

 Here are some example prompts I am considering for instructing Llama 3.2 or ChatGPT 4o to rewrite the human-written comments.